michalharakal/pAIpesense/README.md

     User --> Feedback["Human-in-the-loop Feedback"]
     Feedback --> Device
-    Device --> SmartHome["Smart Home Integration (Home Assistant)"] Device --> Agents["Multi-agent Communication (LMOS Protocol)"]
+    Device --> SmartHome["Smart Home Integration (Home Assistant)"] Device --> LMOS["LMOS Protocol (Agent-to-Agent Communication)"]
+    LMOS --> Agents["Other Smart Agents"]
 ```

 ## Future Usage (Concept)

 Upon successful development, users would monitor pipes locally via a dedicated web interface, mobile application, or through their smart home platform, receiving real-time alerts about potential leaks or anomalies.
 Users' feedback will continuously improve the detection accuracy of the embedded AI.
-Additionally, the device will communicate and coordinate with other intelligent agents in a smart home ecosystem.
+Additionally, leveraging the LMOS protocol, the device will securely discover, communicate, and coordinate with other intelligent agents within a smart home or industrial ecosystem.

 ---

 **Summary:**
-pAIpesense aims to intelligently detect water leaks using IoT sensors and on-device AI technologies, proactively safeguarding infrastructure locally, with continuous learning, human-in-the-loop feedback, seamless smart home integration, and multi-agent system capabilities.
+pAIpesense aims to intelligently detect water leaks using IoT sensors and on-device AI technologies, proactively safeguarding infrastructure locally, with continuous learning, human-in-the-loop feedback, seamless smart home integration, and advanced multi-agent system capabilities enabled by the LMOS protocol.